The rise of the Work Engineer: Why CIOs are now designing work

 • How skills are developed

-• How contribution is recognised
+• How contribution is recognized

 The Work Engineer operates at this intersection.